Introduction

 classic Padmasana (lotus pose) and Siddhasana (accomplished pose), encouraging practitioners to

-find a comfortable yet steady posture for meditation.
+find a comfortable yet steady posture for meditation. - Pranayama (Breath Control):

 The regulation of breath, or pranayama, is a key component of Hatha Yoga.
 The Hatha Yoga